Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - “When we mess up, we repair.”

-Emotional safety is NOT:
+Emotional safety is not:

-- “No conflict ever.”
+- no conflict ever

-- “One person swallowing their needs so the other stays comfortable.”
+- one person swallowing their needs so the other stays comfortable

-- “Walking on eggshells and calling it peace.”
+- walking on eggshells and calling it peace

 Real safety includes the ability to disagree without fear.
+It also depends on clear emotional limits, respectful repair, and boundaries that protect connection rather than punish it.

 The Most Common Signs Emotional Safety Is Slipping